1622546555 shutterstock 598982330.png?w=60&h=60&dpr=1

 Despite being graded as a moderate trek, the Hampta Pass Trek challenges trekkers on several fronts.
 Here is a quick breakdown of what to expect:

-Distance: Approximately 26 kilometres covered in 4 to 5 days.
-Daily treks vary from 5 to 14 kilometres, including steep ascents and descents.
+Approximately 26 kilometers covered in 4 to 5 days.
+Daily treks vary from 5 to 14 kilometers, including steep ascents and descents.

 Altitude Gain: It starts at Jobra at 9,800 ft, before climbing gradually to Chika at about 10,100 ft on the first day, Balu ka Ghera at 11,900 ft on day 2, and crosses its highest point at 14,065 ft on day 3.
 The descent is quite rapid towards Shea Goru and Chatru.